patzsantos/SciTec-App/README.md

 ![View ISS cabin environment only](https://github.com/patzsantos/scitecapp/blob/main/demo.screenshots/trainee.gif) The users with the least permission.
 They can only view the data from the ISS cabin health checks.

+## Testing

+Unit tests were done using Django's test cases, which according to Python Software Foundation (N.D.), tests definite answers to inserted code in individual units.
+Test cases were made for urls, models, and views.
+Tests were revised accordingly when they failed.
+At present, all tests have passed.

+Linters were ran to improve code as well.
+The three linters used were pylama, flake8, and pylint.
+After initial testing, remediations were performed to improve the code.
+Screenshots of initial testing and the remediations done afterwards can be found in the **test screenshots** folder.

 ## References:

 Django (N.D.)
 Password management in Django | Django Documentation | Django.
 Available from: https://docs.djangoproject.com/en/5.0/topics/auth/passwords/ [Accessed 27 May 2024].